snovvcrash/usbrip/README.md

 (venv) ~/usbrip$ usbrip -h
 ```

-:alien: **Note**: you'd likely want to run the installation process while the Python virtual environment is active (like it is shown above).
+:alien: **Note:** you'd likely want to run the installation process while the Python virtual environment is active (like it is shown above).

 ## `install.sh`